 - Plugin conflicts: The top issues we see related to plugins are incompatibility or duplicate features.
 Some plugins simply don’t work when installed on the same website (for example, WooCommerce does not work with W3 Total Cache).
 Similarly, you really should avoid duplicate functionality.
 You only need one slider plugin, one SEO plugin, one security plugin, etc.

-- Poor quality: You may come across a plugin that sounds great but once installed slows or brings down your website completely.
+- Poor quality: You may come across a plugin that sounds great but once installed slows or brings your website down to a halt completely.
 Unfortunately there are a lot of poorly coded plugins floating around the web, which is why we always recommend using plugins for reputable sources (such as WordPress.org or CodeCanyon).

 WordPress is used by more than 1 in 4 websites, so it only makes sense that it can become a target from time to time.
 But this shouldn’t be anything for you to worry about if you follow a few basic tips to keep your WOrdPress website secure.